faizzmi/capstone-project-kyouth/README.md

 # Cost of Living Pressures for Low-Income Households

 ## Introduction
-The rising cost of living is a pressing concern, especially for low-income households earning less than RM3,000 per month.
-Understanding how macroeconomic factors such as inflation, consumer prices, and population demographics intersect helps policymakers and businesses design strategies to improve affordability and financial resilience.

 ---
+The rising cost of living is a pressing issue, especially for low-income households earning less than RM3000 per month.
+Understanding how macroeconomic factors such as inflation, consumer prices, and population demographics intersect can help policymakers and businesses create strategies that improve affordability and economic resilience.
+This analysis integrates multiple datasets covering household CPI, state-level inflation, population demographics, and expenditure classification—to uncover meaningful insights into cost of living pressures in Malaysia.

 ## Problem Statement
-While consumer price inflation is widely monitored, less attention has been given to how these trends specifically affect low-income households at the state and demographic levels.
-Without linking CPI trends to population structures and low-income household indices, it is difficult to identify the most vulnerable groups.
+The rising cost of living is a pressing issue, especially for low-income households earning less than RM3000 per month.
+Understanding how macroeconomic factors such as inflation, consumer prices, and population demographics intersect can help policymakers and businesses create strategies that improve affordability and economic resilience.
+This analysis integrates multiple datasets covering household CPI, state-level inflation, population demographics, and expenditure classification—to uncover meaningful insights into cost of living pressures in Malaysia.
 This project addresses the following questions:

 - How do national low-income CPI trends compare with state-level CPI trends across divisions of goods and services?